boschrexroth/ctrlx-automation-sdk/doc/appdevguide.md

 - It does not contain data that is related to a specific device, e.g. certificates, network configurations, users and their permissions, or should be valid for multiple configurations (e.g. app settings).

 - Should be non-binary (in future version control system / GIT will be used).
 However, if there is no alternative and the files do not change too often, small binaries can be stored in a configuration.

+**Apps must use separate, unique repositories in ctrlX configurations.**

 #### 9.2.2 Environment Variables (<span style="color:blue;">**CONDITIONAL**</span>)